paulocoutinhox/gohc/README.md

 # Sample files

-I have created a sample project file, a sample config file and a sample javascript file.
+I have created a sample healthcheck file and a sample config file.
 Check it on **extras/sample** directory.

 # Starting